ragutislt/adainius.github.io/blog/visual-software-development.md

-# Getting used to visual development
+# Getting used to visual software development

 Recently I've started using a low-code platform Mendix to produce software.
 I wasn't planning on it, but an opportunity presented itself and I was curious to learn more about this new (to me) thing.